Dan is a licensed electrician and has been a homeowner for 40 years. He has nearly always done his own repair and improvement tasks.

 Valving, tub spout and shower elbow must all be fastened securely to the studding.
 It will most likely be necessary to add studding; in our case all three needed additional supports in the form of 2X4's placed horizontal between two studs.
 Take care to get them all exactly the correct distance inside the wall; in particular the valve must be very close to the distance given in your instructions.

 The second option was to put in flexible pipe where necessary.
-A piece of slip pipe that is intended for drains and has a bellows like arrangement that allows bending it is available - see the picture below.
+A piece of slip pipe that is intended for drains and has a bellows-like arrangement that allows bending it is available.

-The one shown is 1½", the most common size of tub drain, but yours could be either 2" or 1¼"; verify before buying if you will require such an adapter.
+The most common size of a tub drain is 1½", but yours could be either 2" or 1¼"; verify before buying if you will require such an adapter.
 I needed two; one to move the drain over about an inch before it went through the floor and one below the floor to match the angled sewer pipe, but they saved installing a new floor joist.